Judah Leon Magnes: Palestine

 Magnes opposed the United Nations Partition Plan for Palestine.
 He submitted 11 objections to partition to the United Nations Special Committee on Palestine.

 By mid-1948, when the 1948 Palestine war between the Jews and Arabs of Palestine was in full swing, Magnes was pessimistic, and feared an Arab victory due to the Arabs' overwhelming numerical superiority.
 Magnes expressed the hope that if a Jewish state were declared, the United States would impose economic sanctions, saying that there could be no war without money or ammunition.
 During a conversation with George Marshall on May 4, 1948, he asked the US to impose sanctions on both sides.
 Calling the Yishuv an "artificial community", he predicted that sanctions would halt "the Jewish war machine".

 He supported a March 1948 US trusteeship proposal, in which the UN would freeze the partition decision and force both sides into a trusteeship with a temporary government ruling Palestine, until conditions suited another arrangement, in the hope that there would be understanding and peace talks would be possible.
 He predicted that even if a Jewish state was established and defeated the Arabs, it would experience a never-ending series of wars with the Arabs.

 Magnes returned to the United States in April 1948 to participate in an anti-partition campaign.
 When he left, his position at Hebrew University was in jeopardy, as more staff moved against him due to his views.
-According to Israeli historian Benny Morris, the Hadassah medical convoy massacre of April 13, 1948, was "in effect the final nail in the coffin of Magnes' binationalism.
+According to Israeli historian Benny Morris, the Hadassah medical convoy massacre effectively ended his dream of binationalism, writing that "An Arab ambush on 13 April 1948 of a Jewish convoy bearing doctors and nurses traveling through East Jerusalem to the Hebrew University - Hadassah Medical School campus on Mount Scopus - in which seventy-eight were slaughtered - was in effect the final nail in the coffin of Magnes' binationalism.
 It was not that he publicly recanted.
-But he understood that it was a lost cause - and that his own standing in the Yishuv had been irreparably damaged."
+But he understood that it was a lost cause - and that his own standing in the Yishuv had been irreparably shattered."
 At the funerals of the victims, eighteen staff members from Hebrew University signed a petition protesting Magnes' view.
-The campaign was led by Professor Shimon Fritz Bodenheimer, who called Magnes a "traitor".
+The campaign was led by Professor Friedrich Simon Bodenheimer, who called Magnes a "traitor".
+Magnes returned to the United States days later.